mx-iao/specs/pipelines-R-apis.md

 * what is `DataPath`
 * will we need to expose `DataReference` class to support Pipelines?
 * which additional `Datastore` types to support?
+* how often are people defining the Pipeline steps through the SDK?
+Is it enough to just support loading from yaml file?